Email-Based Payouts

 1. **User performs a qualifying action** — identified by their email address

-2. **Fuul calculates the reward** — a movement is created with the email as the recipient
+2. **Fuul calculates the reward** — a pending payout is created with the email as the recipient

-3. **Movement enters "pending resolution"** — it stays in this state until a wallet address is mapped to the email
+3. **Payout waits for wallet mapping** — it stays pending until a wallet address is mapped to the email

 4. **Project creates an email-to-wallet mapping** — via the API or dashboard

-5. **Rewards are resolved** — pending movements are asynchronously transferred to the mapped wallet address
+5. **Rewards are resolved** — pending payouts are transferred to the mapped wallet address

 6. **User claims** — the user can now claim their onchain rewards normally